 Thus, the operative LCP requirement in this respect to allow for a waiver of a special use standard is that the standard is "unnecessary" or "ineffective" in a particular case.
-In this case the application of the one-mile prohibition on a winery with public tours, tastings, and sales is appropriate so as to meet the primary LCP objective of keeping urban style uses away from rural agricultural areas such as this site, including to concentrate urban development and maintain a stable urban/rural boundary.
+In this case, tThe application of the one-mile prohibition on a more rural winery with public tours, tastings, and sales is generally appropriate so as to meet the primary LCP objective of keeping urban style uses away from rural agricultural areas such as this site, including to concentrate urban development and maintain a stable urban/rural boundary.
 This site is, by LCP definition, outside of the USL and URL and in an LCP-defined "rural" area where the character of the area is clearly rural and agrarian.
-It is inappropriate to introduce special public retail uses at this location where such uses will explicitly change the character of the area, bringing urban-style development and activities into a rural and agricultural area to the detriment of rural and agricultural resource values and operations.
-In other words, the one-mile special use standard is both necessary and effective in this case to meet LCP objectives in this respect.
+It is generally inappropriate to introduce special public retail uses at this rural locations where such uses will can explicitly change the character of the area, bringing urban-style development and activities into a rural and agricultural area to the detriment of rural and agricultural resource values and operations.
+In other words, the one-mile special use standard is generally both necessary and effective in this case to meet LCP objectives in this respect, but the LCP recognizes that there will be circumstances in which findings can be made to allow for an exception to this standard.

-In addition, and on a cumulative basis, if these provisions are waived in this case it is reasonable to
+In addition, and on a cumulative basis, if these provisions are in place to avoid waived in this case it is reasonable to presume they could also be waived in others like it, leading to a potential proliferation of